Process Safety Competency

 Key Points

 1. All staff associated with the operation should be trained to an introduction level and understand what good practice PSM look like.
-It is important that front line staff can articulate effective PSM to their colleagues.
+It is important that front-line staff can articulate effective PSM to their colleagues.

-2. Layer on organisational, facility and role specific training to develop necessary skills to drive competence performance.
-Examples of this could include:a) Operational PSM workshops for operators
+2. Layer on organisational, facility and role-specific training to develop necessary skills to drive competence performance.
+Examples of this could include:

 b) Developing internal leadership capability at the technical level (HAZOP, LOPA etc)